-Why would rational individuals choose to leave a (often) tenured position at universities, take on more risk, and reduce their earnings?
-There are a number of conceivable explanations, one being that the investigated period is too short or that personal consumption partly takes place within the firm.
-Overoptimism may be part of the story, which is corroborated by the slow growth of firms founded by academics.
-Alternatively, nonpecuniary rewards weigh more heavily than economic ones.
-Still, it seems a fact that within a 10-year period, there are no discernible economic rewards to leaving academia for entrepreneurship.
+Why would rational individuals choose to leave a (often) tenured position at universities, take on more risk and reduce their earnings?
+There are a number of conceivable explanations, one being that the investigated time period is too short or that personal consumption partly takes place within the firm.
+Over-optimism may be part of the story, which is corroborated by the slow growth of firms founded by academics.
+Alternatively, non-pecuniary rewards weigh more heavily than economic ones.
+Still, it seems a fact that within a ten-year period there are no discernible economic rewards in leaving academia for entrepreneurship.
 The results are largely in line with previous findings for US academic entrepreneurship, but the negative effect seems larger.
 The authors point to conceivable future research avenues to further penetrate these intriguing results.

-For an egalitarian society like Sweden, the focus of the article by Tino Sanandaji and Peter Leeson (Sanandaji and Leeson, 2013), "Billionaires," referring to the subset of high-performing entrepreneurs, may be of particular interest.
-Self-made billionaire entrepreneurs are compared with a much wider and more heterogeneous group of the self-employed.
+For an egalitarian society like Sweden, the focus of Tino Sanandaji and Peter Leeson's article "Billionaires", referring to the subset of high-performing entrepreneurs, may be of particular interest.
+Self-made billionaire entrepreneurs are compared with a much wider and more heterogeneous group of self-employed.
 More precisely, they investigate the relationship between economic development, institutions, and these two contrasting kinds of entrepreneurs.
-As shown by the authors, the contribution by billionaires is remarkable.
-In the United States, 234 billionaires in 2009 are estimated to be worth USD 718 billion collectively.
+As shown by the authors, the contribution by billionaires is quite remarkable.
+In the US 234 billionaires in 2009 are estimated to be worth USD 718 billion collectively.

-Pooling data from Forbes Magazine's list on billionaires with country-level data from official sources (such as the International Labour Organization (ILO), IMF, and OECD), the authors' analysis leads to the following policy conclusions.
+Pooling data from Forbes Magazine's list on billionaires with country level data from official sources (such as ILO, IMF and OECD) the authors' analysis leads to the following policy conclusions.
 First, self-employment may be a negative indicator of whether a country's institutional arrangements leverage entrepreneurship for economic progress.
 The prevalence of billionaires may be a better benchmark for policymakers considering reforms.
 Second, their analysis suggests that policymakers interested in promoting entrepreneurship as a means of fostering economic development may do best to focus their attention on the overarching institutions rather than on entrepreneurship per se.
 And, finally, in the absence of well-protected property rights and light-handed state intervention in markets, policymakers' efforts to encourage entrepreneurial activity, such as subsidizing business startups, business training/education, or subsidizing small business growth, may create a worse state of affairs from the perspective of economic development than doing nothing at all.

-&lt;sup>11This should be controlled for by the numbers provided by Statistics Sweden, but it is hard to tell how well this is captured through the procedure of upgrading entrepreneurs' income by a factor of 1.6.
+&lt;sup>11 That should be controlled for by the numbers provided by the Statistics Sweden, but it is hard to tell how well this is captured through the procedure of upgrading entrepreneurs' income with a factor 1,6.

-In "Local Multipliers and Human Capital in the United States and Sweden" by Enrico Moretti and Per Thulin (Moretti and Thulin, 2013), the effect of an entry on local employment is compared for Sweden and the United States.
+In "Local Multipliers and Human Capital in the US and Sweden" by Enrico Moretti and Per Thulin, the effect of an entry on local employment is compared for Sweden and the US.
 The objective is to quantify the long-term total change in the number of jobs in a region that can be attributed to an exogenous increase (entry) in other sectors.
-More precisely, the empirical analysis shows how growth of local employment in the nontradable sector (services locally produced and consumed) is influenced by an increase of local employment in the tradable sector (manufacturing and tradable services).
+More precisely, the empirical analysis shows how growth of local employment in the non-tradable sector (services locally produced and consumed) is influenced by an increase of local employment in the tradable sector (manufacturing and tradable services).
 Furthermore, evidence is provided on how these effects vary with average levels of human capital and degree of technological sophistication of the entering unit.
-Also, this analysis takes advantage of the detailed matched employer-employee dataset used in two of the previously described articles.
-Irrespective of local specificities in terms of productivity determinants, the longitudinal nature of the data allows the authors to control for such permanent differences between metropolitan areas, both in the traded and nontraded sector.
+Also this analysis takes advantage of the detailed matched employer- employee dataset used in two of the previously described articles.
+Irrespective of local specificities in terms of productivity determinants, the longitudinal nature of the data allows the authors to control for such permanent differences between metropolitan areas, both in the traded and non-traded sector.